listr2/listr2/docs/listr/examples.md

 The documentation also includes many examples, these examples are also working examples that can be run/inspected in the folder [`./examples/docs/`](https://github.com/listr2/listr2/tree/master/examples/docs).

-If you ever choose to clone the repository, you can run all the examples through `ts-node` in your local environment, to learn about or test new things out.
+If you ever choose to clone the repository, you can run all the examples locally with the `pnpm run --filter @listr2/examples start` script, to learn about or test new things out.

 ```bash
 # clone the repository